 They plan to each stand on the side their picture is on come the first day of school to show how much they’ve grown and changed since starting school.
 They also plan to write their name, year and what they want to be when they grow up on the banner as a keepsake.

-Signazon offers a variety of banners to make an celebration, sale or moment one to remember.
-Signazon also prints custom car magnets, yard signs, and a frame signs.
+Signazon offers a variety of banners to make a celebration, sale or moment one to remember.
+Signazon also prints custom car magnets, yard signs, and frame signs.
 Their site is easy to navigate and personalization is so easy a six and eight year old can do it!
 The best part is the colors are vivid and the quality excellent, making it a banner you’ll pull out to use time and time again!

 Disclosure of Material Connection: I received one or more of the products or services mentioned above for free in the hope that I would mention it on my blog.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”.